bbbrandyn/pamguide_rust/README.md

 This project is a Rust implementation of parts of the PAMGuide MATLAB toolbox.
 PAMGuide is designed for the analysis of passive acoustic monitoring data, providing tools for calculating calibrated sound levels.

-This Rust version aims to provide similar functionality to the original MATLAB PAMGuide, potentially offering performance improvements and cross-platform compatibility.
+This Rust version aims to provide similar functionality to the original MATLAB PAMGuide, potentially offering performance improvements as well as replacing the GUI with a config file which enables preservation of settings.

 **Currently Implemented Analysis Types:**